-Tampa itself is home to a great collection of drives, some ranging from short and easy to some requiring more skilled driver.
-Florida overall is a great place to tour and making Tampa one of your stops along famous highways only adds to the pleasure.
-Most notably is the Sunshine Skyway bridge which has a length of 4 miles.
-(6 kilometers) This bridge itself has much recognition and was proven so by the Travel Channel as being No. 3 in the “Top 10 Bridges.”
+Tampa itself is home to a great collection of drives, some ranging from short and easy to some requiring a more skilled driver.
+Florida overall is a great place to tour, and making Tampa one of your stops along famous highways only adds to the pleasure.
+Most notably is the Sunshine Skyway bridge, which has a length of 4 miles.
+(6 kilometres) This bridge itself has much recognition and was proven so by the Travel Channel as being No. 3 in the “Top 10 Bridges.”
 Bayshore Boulevard is another great local drive that shows off great architecture and for cruising on a beautiful Sunday afternoon.

 RV Rental Tampa what to see and do